 Thinness Of The Scar:

 This may sound strange but some scars are really too thin to allow hair transplantation.
-Medical term used for scar thinning is “atrophy” and it is quite challenging to transplant grafts into atrophic scars.
+The medical term used for scar thinning is “atrophy” and it is quite challenging to transplant grafts into atrophic scars.
 There are certain techniques to overcome mild to moderate atrophy, but a scar that is too thin may not allow hair transplantation.

 Blood Supply To The Scar: